wasp-lang/wasp/web/docs/auth/auth-hooks.md

 ### Refreshing the OAuth access token

-If you are using OAuth, you can use the `onAfterSignup` or `onAfterLogin` hooks to refresh the OAuth access token if the provider supports it.
+Some OAuth providers support refreshing the access token when it expires.
+To refresh the access token, you need the OAuth **refresh token**.

+Wasp exposes the OAuth refresh token in the `onAfterSignup` and `onAfterLogin` hooks.
+You can store the refresh token in your database and use it to refresh the access token when it expires.

-You'll need to import the OAuth client from the `wasp/server/oauth` module for the provider you are using.
-The OAuth client has a `refreshAccessToken` method that you can use to refresh the access token.
+Import the provider object with the OAuth client from the `wasp/server/oauth` module.
+For example, to refresh the Google OAuth access token, import the `google` object from the `wasp/server/oauth` module.
+You use the `refreshAccessToken` method of the OAuth client to refresh the access token.

-Here is an example of how you can refresh the Google OAuth access token:
+Here's an example of how you can refresh the access token for Google OAuth:

 <Tabs groupId="js-ts">